robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 - Any financial system based on infinite inflationary fiat currency is doomed to drive our economics to its worst possible ending

-The worst possible ending includes the whole humanity extinction or our civilisation collapse.
+The worst possible ending includes the whole of human extinction or our civilisation collapse.
 Whatever you may consider the worst among the two, I still vote for the Asteroid.

 - despite the Asteroid is the quickest solution for our all problems, we may want to find something less scenographic

-and – unfortunately or fortunately for us  – the only way to let a financial system properly operates as a complementary sibling for a real-world finite economics is to embedded a limited resources paradigms at its foundation.
+and – unfortunately or fortunately for us  – the only way to let a financial system properly operate as a complementary sibling for a real-world finite economics is to embed a limited resources paradigms at its foundation.

 Everything considering, printing (or not printing, cit.
-Hamlet) more money than the product growth is **NOT** the solution but just a good-will intention when nothing more radical can be acceptable for you audience or sponsor.
+Hamlet) more money than the product growth is **NOT** the solution but just a good-will intention when nothing more radical can be acceptable for the audience or sponsors.

 It is **NOT** a solution as much as giving a gun with the barrel ready in the chamber but the safe lock and supposing that the kid will not shoot us because s/he will not unlock and pull the trigger.